 Section 36(1) of Council's Supply Chain Management Policy allows the Accounting Officer to dispense with the official procurement processes under certain circumstances.
-During the 1 July 2021 and 31 March 2022, 18 deviations to the total amount of R1 242 347.78 were considered and approved as per delegation provided by the SCM Policy.
-The deviations were considered and approved in line with Section 36(1) (a) (i), (ii) & (v) of the Bergrivier SCM Policy.
+During the 1 July 2022 and 30 September 2022, 1 deviation to the total amount of R11 212.50 was considered and not approved as per delegation provided by the SCM Policy.
+Deviations are considered and approved in line with Section 36(1) (a) (i), (ii) & (v) of the Bergrivier SCM Policy.